stalniy/casl/docs-src/src/content/pages/guide/restricting-fields/en.md

 defineAbilityFor(moderator).can('update', 'Article', 'published'); // true
 ```

-**Be attentive when you define rules for fields with conditions**, the result of the check will be different depending on whether you pass subject as an object or subject as a string (or class)!
+**Be attentive when you define rules for fields with conditions**, the result of the check will be different depending on whether you pass a subject or subject type!
 To illustrate the difference let's define a simple class:

 ```js @{data-filename="entities.js"}
 export class Article {